Infliximab for psoriasis

 How does infliximab work?

 Infliximab is biologically engineered from human and mouse antibody molecules.
-It works by directly binding to TNF molecules in the blood and diseased tissue.
-Infliximab-bound TNF cannot bind to or activate TNF receptors, which is the primary cause of the inflammation, redness, itching and flaky skin patches characteristic of psoriasis.
+It works by directly binding to tumour necrosis factor (TNF) in the blood and diseased tissue.
+Infliximab-bound TNF cannot bind to or activate TNF receptors, which are involved in the development of psoriatic plaques.

 How is infliximab given?

 Infliximab should not be used under the following circumstances:

-- untreated chronic infection, such as tuberculosis or hepatitis B/C
+- untreated chronic infection, such as tuberculosis or viral hepatitis B or C

 - patients with moderate to severe congestive heart failure

 - known hypersensitivity to murine proteins or any other component of the product.

-Because infliximab works by selectively targeting only those chemicals involved in causing psoriasis, theoretically it should not have an effect on the rest of the body's immune system.
-Even so caution must be taken when considering its use in patients prone to infections or in those with chronic or recurrent infections.
+Caution must be taken when considering the use of infliximab in patients prone to infections or in those with chronic or recurrent infections.

-- Patients should be tested for tuberculosis (TB) and viral hepatitis B/C before starting infliximab.
+- Patients should be tested for tuberculosis (TB), viral hepatitis B/C and human immunodeficicency virus (HIV) before starting infliximab.

 - Treatment should be stopped if serious infection occurs, for example requiring hospitalisation or intravenous antibiotics.
 It can often be recommenced once the infection has been effectively treated.